B.Sc. Physiotherapy, Higher Diploma Acupuncture, JEMS® Certified Clinical Rehabilitation Practitioner, MISCP

 Having graduated in 1998, with a BSc(Hons) in Physiotherapy at the University of Ulster, Kiera spent a few years in a hospital setting before moving into Private Practice in 2000.
+Kiera has an interest in Chronic Pain, Wellness, promotion of Physical Activity for all.

 Kiera has had the privilege of training in Acupuncture, under the direction of Mary Pender and graduated from UCD 2002 and then further training with world-renowned experts Dr Tan’s (Balancing method) and John Tindall in London.

 During her time off, Kiera is now focusing on cycling.
 Having had the privilege of running the New York and Dublin Marathon, she now prefers 10 km leaving the longer distances for the bike!
+Her personal goal for 2022 is to complete Mizen to Malin in June 2022 with KC Wheelers to fundraise for Kilmacud Crokes & Breast Cancer Ireland.

 Kiera is a member of the ISCP